 In order to better understand if we're able to meet the needs of each student, we use diagnostic testing for our admissions process in the form of a Psychoeducational Evaluation (or similar evaluation).
 Testing is considered complete if it includes a test of cognition (WISC, Woodcock-Johnson), and achievement (Woodcock-Johnson, WIAT) and is determined to be complete by the specialists involved.
 If your student has not had testing done or it has been more than three years since they have been tested, please contact the admissions office to discuss your options and resources.

 Do Wye River teachers follow a certain curriculum?

-Our teachers design curriculum that is responsive to students’ needs.
-Authority for curriculum design, scope and sequence is given to department leaders and teachers with oversight from the Assistant Head of School.
+Our teachers design a curriculum that is responsive to students’ needs.
+Authority for curriculum design, scope, and sequence is given to department leaders and teachers with oversight from the Assistant Head of School.
 We consistently emphasize authentic learning and helping our students make higher-level and critical thought connections.
 Within our own curriculum, teachers develop lessons to meet nationally recognized standards to ensure student readiness for postsecondary learning.

 How are Wye River graduates doing after graduation?

 Many of our alumni are sharing their college career stories with us and we are proud to hear of their successes.
 With the help of our college and career counselor, graduates learn what to look for in a good college fit.
 We emphasize that students should continue to have access to academic and social/emotional support in college as needed.

 How many students come from Anne Arundel, Prince George’s, and other Western Shore counties of Maryland?